items ready to be packed for a trip

 Color options

-If you like variety, it’s nice to know that the Halfday Garment Duffle comes in three colors:
+If you like variety, it’s nice to know that the Halfday Garment Duffle now comes in several colors/designs, including:

 using my Halfday Garment Duffle Bag